Man With Blue Hair Unironically Asks What the Fuck You’re Looking At

 Operations continue as normal, with employees restocking shelves and processing transactions while the interactions occur just outside.
 A handwritten sign reading “Please Be Respectful” was briefly posted near the entrance before being removed.

-Hines declined to elaborate on his process but reiterated that the question remains open.
+He declined to elaborate on his process but reiterated that the question remains open.

 As of press time, no one had provided an answer he appeared to accept.